ska-telescope/ska-integration-test-harness/README.md

     # NOTE: the ``wait_termination=True`` flag is used to make the action
     # synchronous, i.e. the call will block until all the synchronizations
     # conditions are met (explore the method and the action implementation
-    # for more details).
-In theory, I could avoid the flag,
+    # for more details) or, in other words, when the method call execution
-    # since the default value is True
+    # is completed, you are sure the telescope is in the ON state.
+    # This way you DON'T have to explicitly deal with
+    # synchronisation assertions (which are not relevant for the tests).
     central_node_facade.move_to_on(wait_termination=True)